What are herniated discs?

 Is surgery the only complete correction?

 There are many factors to determine before answering these questions.
-Things like the severity and location, the patient’s age and general health condition necessary to understand.
+Things like the severity and location, the patient’s age, and general health condition necessary to understand.
 In any case, chiropractic care has been proven to provide exceptional results in the management of herniated discs.
-The current researched published in peer reviewed index medicus journals concludes that chiropractic care has an effective rate of 94.2% – extremely effective!
+The current research published in peer reviewed index medical journals concludes that chiropractic care has an effective rate of 94.2% – extremely effective!
 Also, research involving MRI studies before and after chiropractic care revealed a 63% reduction or completely absorbed disc herniation.

 When to see a surgeon.

-Regarding it’s structure, the spine is extremely complex, consisting of many parts including: 24 vertebrae, the brain stem, spinal cord, 62 spinal nerves, peripheral nerves, nine common ligaments, multiple muscle layers, fascia, lymph vessels, blood vessels and adipose tissue.
-The 24 vertebra are divided into three sections: 7 neck (cervical), 12 mid back (thoracic) and 5 low back (lumbar).
+Regarding its structure, the spine is extremely complex, consisting of many parts including 24 vertebrae, the brain stem, spinal cord, 62 spinal nerves, peripheral nerves, nine common ligaments, multiple muscle layers, fascia, lymph vessels, blood vessels and adipose tissue.
+The 24 vertebrae are divided into three sections: 7 neck (cervical), 12 mid-back (thoracic), and 5 low back (lumbar).

-Separating the vertebrae is the inter-vertebral disc.
-The disc is comprised mostly of water and has limited direct blood supply.
-The discs source of hydration and nourishment is from motion: during exercise, oxygen, nutrients and fluids are delivered to the disc.
+Separating the vertebrae in the intervertebral disc.
+The disc is comprised mostly of water and has a limited direct blood supply.
+The disc’s source of hydration and nourishment is from motion: during exercise, oxygen, nutrients, and fluids are delivered to the disc.
 People who live a sedentary lifestyle are at a greater risk of early disc degeneration.